com619-2021/HarbourAppB/README.md

 # HarbourAppB
 The 'harbour master' application deals with sending pilots out to retrieve inbound ships and bring them into berths to be unloaded.

+More information (including diagrams) can be found on the [wiki](https://github.com/com619-2021/HarbourAppB/wiki).

 ## Required REST endpoints
 For our application to function, we require the following REST endpoints from other groups: